The-Nazara-Project/Nazara/docs/src/users/update.md

 #### `static` Mode

-Default behaviour of Nazara.
+Default behavior of Nazara.
 Simply registers everything without paying attention to any environments.

-**This may crash if the device's IP addresses change, no reconcilliation will take place.**
+**This may crash if the device's IP addresses change, no reconciliation will take place.**

 ```bash
 sudo nazara register --ip-mode static